-DISCHARGE OF RES SPONSIBILITY AND TRAV /EL AUTH IORISATION
+DISCHARGE OF RES SPONSIBILITY AND TRAV EL AUTHORISATION

-(Minor over 7 and no
+(Minor over 7 and no t yet 15 years old)

 I, the undersigned

 Address :

-father, mother or legal LAST NAME guardian of the child First Nar mes
+father, mother or legal LAST NAME First Names

 Age

 authorise this child to travel by air

-from to
+from • to

 by line number of

-I declare that the pil assumed towards adu relieved of any responsibility other than those
+I declare that the pilot i towards adults. in command (PIC) is relieve d of any responsibility other than those assumed

 The child will be met of Mr, Mrs on arrival by

 Exact address

 Telephone number

-Declaring that to my k nowledge this child is in go od health (1)
+Declaring that to my ki nowledge this child is in goo od health (1)

 Done at on

 Read and approved

-Signature EVAMPLE TEMPLATE ONLY
+Signature

-Emergency telephone nu umber CURRENT VERSION ON EATC SERVER
+Emergency telephone nu mber EXAMPLE TEMPLATE ONLY!
+CURRENT VERSION ON EATC SERVER

-NOTE: Remember that the child must have proof of identity with photo (birth certificate, identity card) on his person
+NOTE: Remember th at the child must have prod of of identity with photo (birth certificate, identity

+card) on his person